Scottsbluff students win scholarships at UNL Math Day

-Scottsbluff students had a strong showing at the 33rd Annual Math Day at the University of Nebraska-Lincoln last week.
+Scottsbluff High School students had a strong showing at the 33rd annual Math Day at the University of Nebraska-Lincoln last week.

 The competition — which took place on Thursday, Nov.
 17 — featured 59 schools and nearly 500 students competing in various mathematical assessments, challenges, and face-to-face contests with the goal of recognizing achievement in the field of mathematics and promoting related careers.